In the second stage of the project we have conducted a number of collaborative workshops which will steer the direction of future research.

 The workshops have been informed by the ideas, opinions and attitudes to Scots shared with us through the initial public survey.

-In the course of 2021-22, we have brought together linguists and stakeholders to discuss the results of the public survey and focus on themes that can have a significant impact on the future of the Scots language:
+In the course of 2021-22, we have brought together linguists and stakeholders to discuss the results of the public survey and focus on themes that can have a significant impact on the future of the Scots language (click links below for project reports on each workshop):

 If you have any questions about the workshops, please use our contact form.